 Since 2000, NY-D.C.-Chicago-Austin transplant, Architektur has played Downbeat and Dub in cities from Cabo San Lucas, Mexico to Vienna, Austria.
 Now residing in Raleigh, Architektur released his debut album, Travelogue, on Burning Bowl Records.
-The Wire Magazine described "Travelogue" as 'Meat Beat Manifesto meets Shorty Rogers' and Austinist proclaimed the album as the soundtrack to the Mothership: "Stroll down the promenade and gaze out into the depths of space as the eerie 1920s big band drowns in molten reverb before the leering percussion tears you away".
+The Wire Magazine described "Travelogue" as 'Meat Beat Manifesto collides with Shorty Rogers' and Austinist proclaimed the album as the soundtrack to the Mothership: "Stroll down the promenade and gaze out into the depths of space as the eerie 1920s big band drowns in molten reverb before the leering percussion tears you away".
 He has also composed award winning scores, including a Telly Award for the documentary "Lady Titans: A Title IX Victory".
-Architektur founded the music portal Lounge Productions and produces & hosts the "Downtempo" radio station Passport (a Live365 Featured Station in 2009 & 2010).
-Passport Radio has featured Architektur's exclusive interviews with members of Gotan Project, Thievery Corporation, Kruder & Dorfmeister's G-Stone, the Supreme Beings Of Leisure & Bitter:Sweet (Quango), Bastard Jazz and General Electrics (Compost), among others.
-The album "Musik For Film" was compiled by Architektur for Burning Bowl Records and was ranked among the best Downbeat & Dub albums of 2008, receiving airplay on nearly 100 radio stations worldwide including: BBC, FM4 Vienna, KCRW, KPFA & KEXP.
+Architektur founded the music portal Lounge Productions and produces & hosts the "Downtempo" radio station Passport (a Live365 Featured Station).
+Passport Radio has featured Architektur's exclusive interviews with members of Gotan Project, Thievery Corporation, Kruder & Dorfmeister's G-Stone, Bitter:Sweet (Quango) and General Electrics (Compost), among others.
+The album "Musik For Film" was compiled by Architektur for Burning Bowl Records and was ranked among the best Downbeat & Dub albums of 2008, receiving airplay on over 100 radio stations worldwide including: BBC, FM4 Vienna, KCRW, KPFA & KEXP.
 "Big up to Architektur, the man behind the great 'Musik for Film' compilation on Burning Bowl Records.
 This cd is a must-have for every downbeat/chilled dub fan...great stuff!!"
 (FM Brussels).

 Burning Bowl Records